privacybydesign/irma-documentation/yivi-docs/blog/2025-04-14-eudi-wallet-roadmap/index.md

 ## Yivi Today: A Mature Ecosystem
 Yivi is a set of open source software project implementing the Idemix attribute-based credential scheme, allowing users to safely and securely authenticate themselves as privacy-preserving as the situation permits.
 Users receive digitally signed attributes from trusted issuers, storing them in their Yivi app, after which the user can selectively disclose attributes to others.

 Yivi is more than just a mobile app, in fact we have all the software to build up an ID-Wallet ecosystem, much like the ARF prescribes.
-Obviously, some components are missing but Yivi got quite some production-grade technology, such as:
+Obviously, some components are missing but Yivi has got some production-grade technology, such as:
 - an implementation of the Idemix credential scheme.
 - an open and transparent implementation of a Trust Scheme.
 - an implementation of a proprietary `IRMA` protocol for issuance and selective disclosure, respecting core features such as: `selective disclosure`, `issuance`, `revocation based on accumulators` and that with respect to core privacy features such as: `issuer unlinkability` and `relying party unlinkability`.
 - a set of `open-source` software tooling to host `Attestation Providers (Issuers)` and `Relying Parties (Verifiers)`.
-- a multi-platform, multi-language, accessible mobile App.
+- a multi-platform, multi-language and accessible mobile App.

-As you can see Yivi is and was way ahead of its time, but now has come the time that we should allign with the broader European ecosystem.
-We believe our work in the past decade was fundamental to the new way of attribute-based credential thinking.
+As you can see Yivi is and was way ahead of its time, but now has come the time to align with the broader European ecosystem.
+We believe our work in the past decade has been fundamental to the new way of attribute-based credential thinking.

 ## Key Challenges Ahead
 Despite our maturity, there are significant gaps to bridge to achieve full EUDI-wallet compliance.
-We should work on interoperability and adopt industry standards.
-Our Idemix credential scheme has challenges such as that its not Elliptic Curve based and it lacks hardware binding support.
+We should work on interoperability and adopting industry standards.
+Our Idemix credential scheme has challenges such as its not Elliptic Curve based and it lacks hardware binding support.

 :::note
 Yivi should be able to adopt new credential schemes, such as BBS+ or Post Quantum implementations of Zero Knowledge Proof credential schemes.